TachibanaKimika/vndb-api-kana/README.md

 # vndb-api-Kana

-An API wrapper for V[VNDB HTTP API(v2)](https://api.vndb.org/kana) that allows you to interact with the VNDB API in a type-safe manner using TypeScript.
+An API wrapper for [VNDB HTTP API(v2)](https://api.vndb.org/kana) that allows you to interact with the VNDB API in a type-safe manner using TypeScript.

 ## Features
 - Strong type checking for all the parameters passed in when making requests to the VNDB API, which ensures that your code is correct and reduces the chances of runtime errors.